cskitty/cskitty.github.io/_posts/2020-04-01-post-python-tutorial-4.md

 ---
-title: "Python for Beginner Lesson 3: Turtle"
+title: "Python for Beginner Lesson 4: Turtle"
-date: 2020-04-16
 categories:
   - Projects
   - Tutorials
 tags:
   - Python
-  - Beginner
 ---

-## Python for Beginner Lesson 3: Turtle
+## Python for Beginner Lesson 4: Turtle

  In this tutorial we will learn how to draw a graph using Python Turtle library.